-The "Faster Than Ever" or "FTE" cars are mainline cars (ie, the $1.00 variety) that were made with special, nickel-plated axles.
+The "Faster Than Ever" or "FTE" cars are mainline cars (ie, the $1.00 variety) that were made with special, nickel-plated axles (NPA).
 The nickel made for a much shinier, smoother surface and thus this allowed wheels to spin a little faster thanks to some reduction in friction.

 You might wonder if such a thing really makes a difference, and science-wise, yes, it does.
 A smoother surface means less friction which means less energy wasted which means more speed...or something close to that.
 But also consider that there are a lot of other factors that play into a car's speed beyond just the axles.
-When you consider things like weight, balance, wheel base, length and so on...the axles might not seem like a big deal but it's also a case of, "why not?"
+When you consider things like weight, straightness of axles, balance, wheel smoothness, chassis length and so on...the axles might not seem like a big deal but it's also a case of, "why not?"

-The FTE mainlines were produced between 2005-2006 & 2009-2010.
+The FTE mainlines were produced between 2005-2006 and 2009-2010.
 It was often noted on the packaging that it was a "Faster Than Ever" car, but they can also be identified by their bronze open hole 5-spoke wheels.
 As of 2018, Hot Wheels no longer produces FTE-packaged mainline cars but that doesn't mean you can't find those nickel-plated axles.
-These special axles were used in more than just the FTE-labeled cars.
+The NPA axles were used in more than just the cars labeled "Faster Than Ever".